Tum Bin Jaaoon Kahaan

-Tum Bin Jaaoon Kahaan is a Hindi television serial that aired on Zee TV.
+Tum Bin Jaaoon Kahaan is a Hindi television serial that aired on Zee TV and starred Vikas Bhalla and Jividha Sharma in the main leads.
 It aired from 12 October 2003 to 3 March 2005.

 Plot

 Muskaan lives in Delhi with her parents and younger sister.
 They go to Mumbai to visit relatives and Muskaan ends up staying there to go to Medical School.
 She meets Aryan and they fall in love.
 Aryan has a friend Monty, who does dark arts and knows how to talk to spirits.
 Aryan and Muskaan want to get married.
 Aryan has to attend to his ailing father and leaves.
 Due to a misunderstanding Muskaan agrees to marry someone else.
 On the day of her wedding Aryan convinces her to elope with him but on their way they meet with an accident.
 Aryan is injured but Muskaan loses her life.

 A depressed Aryan convinces Monty to make him talk to Muskaan's spirit.
 The spirit tells him to move on but tells him that Muskaan will be reborn after 13 months in the town of Omkareshwar and throws yellow flowers on Aryan.
 Using the clue, Aryan finds a house in the town with yellow flowers.
 Though he doesn't find a newborn there, that very night after he leaves a couple visits the homeowners looking for a place where the woman can give birth.
 Thus, Khushi is born.